theiagen/public_health_viral_genomics/docs/source/titan_workflows.rst

 Titan Workflow Series
 ======================

-The Titan Workflow Series is a collection of WDL workflows developed for performing genomic characterization and genomic epidemiology of viral samples to support public health decision-making.
-As of today (October 14th, 2021) these workflows are specific to SARS-CoV-2 amplicon read data, but work is underway to allow for the analysis of other viral pathogens of concern.
+The Titan Workflow Series is a collection of WDL workflows developed for performing genomic characterization and genomic epidemiology of SARS-CoV-2 samples to support public health decision-making.

 Titan Workflows for Genomic Characterization
 --------------------------------------------